Focus on activities that bring revenue into your business

 After starting your day right, the next piece to make sure you do to generate revenue in your business is to take care of your peeps.

-Revenue-generating activity #2: Take care of your peeps
+Revenue-generating activity #2: Take care of your clients and your prospects

 Perhaps you also have a Facebook group.
 (I do – come join us!)